Content Distribution Strategy: A Guide for Tech Companies

 Ongoing

-Building a content distribution strategy that scales
+How do you build a content distribution strategy that scales

 Match distribution intensity to content value.
 Not every blog post needs the full checklist.
 A short commentary post might get basic social distribution and email inclusion.
-A flagship report or pillar piece deserves the full treatment: multi-week social campaign, dedicated email sends, paid amplification, outreach for earned coverage, and ongoing repurposing.
+A flagship report or pillar piece deserves the full treatment, multi week social campaign, dedicated email sends, paid amplification, outreach for earned coverage, and ongoing repurposing.
 Tier your content and match distribution effort to each tier.

-Measuring content distribution performance
+How do you measure content distribution performance

 Make your content work harder